-The BES works closely with other MDOL bureaus and divisions, the State Workforce Investment Board (SWIB), four Local Workforce Investment Boards, education and economic development entities, and employer and community groups to ensure that responsive and high quality services are delivered through Maine's CareerCenters.
+The BES works closely with other MDOL bureaus and divisions, the State Workforce Investment Board (SWIB), four Local Workforce Investment Boards, Department of Health and Human Services, Department of Education, Department of Economic and Community Development and other education and economic development entities, along with employer and community groups to ensure that responsive and high quality services are delivered through Maine's CareerCenters.
 The Bureau's work includes employment and training services to help provide a skilled workforce and increased employment opportunities for workers.
 This is accomplished through self-directed and consultative worker services including job placement, career guidance, education and training, and layoff assistance.
 Workforce consultation, worker recruitment, direct referral to business resources, layoff assistance, and access to training resources are among services available to businesses.
 The Bureau offers the Maine Job Bank an internet site that matches employers with job openings to job seekers.
 Occupational information and training are provided to educators, employment training program managers, and policy makers.
 These services are available through the statewide network of CareerCenters.

-As a bureau within the Maine Department of Labor, services are funded through State General Fund, Federal Workforce Investment Act, Federal Wagner-Peyser, and Trade Act, and other federal funds.
+As a bureau within the Maine Department of Labor, services are funded through State General Fund, Federal Workforce Investment Act, Federal Wagner-Peyser, Trade Act and other federal funds.
 The BES, in consultation with the four local workforce boards, the Center for Workforce Research and Information, Bureau of Unemployment Compensation, Bureau of Rehabilitation Services, the Bureau of Labor Standards and other community based service providers including education and economic development partners ensures that workforce services are provided through Maine's CareerCenter network.